tekumara/notes/spark-serialization.md

 Spark also serialises UDFs (aka task serialization) as closures using the  JavaSerializer (see [here](https://stackoverflow.com/a/40261550/149412)).

-When UDFs are serialized any outer context that is referenced is also serialized. eg: if a function references a field in a class, then the whole class is serialized as well.
+When UDFs are serialized any outer context that is referenced is also serialized. eg: if a function references a field or method in a class, then the whole class is serialized as well.

 Members of singletons (ie: static members) are available on all executors, don't require serialization, and can be referenced from a UDF.
 If you have a member of a singleton that you want to vary between test and production code, you can place your UDF in a Trait and mix it into a prod object and a test object.